migtools/oadp-non-admin/docs/draft_production_docs/oadp-self-service.md

 - Maintains cluster administrator control over non-administrator operations through templates and policies

+## OADP Self Service Details

+OADP self-service introduces a significant change to backup and restore operations in OpenShift.
+Previously, only cluster administrators could perform these operations.
+Now, regular OpenShift users can perform backup and restore operations within their authorized namespaces.
+This is achieved through custom resources that securely manage these operations while maintaining proper access controls and visibility.
+The self-service functionality is implemented in a way that ensures users can only operate within their assigned namespaces and permissions, while cluster administrators maintain overall control through templates and policies.

+### Glossary of terms
+* NAB - Non Admin Backup
+* NAR - Non Admin Restore
+* NAC - Non Admin Controller
+* NABSL - Non Admin Backup Storage Location
+* NADR - Non Admin Download Request

 ### Components

 The self-service functionality is implemented through several custom resources: